-Appeals must be in writing and submitted within 30 days of notification of the decision.
-The appeal must be on the grounds of improper procedure, an arbitrary decision based on evidence in the record or new evidence that was unavailable at the time of the investigation.
+Appeals must be in writing and submitted within thirty (30) days of notification of the decision.
+The appeal must be on the grounds of improper procedure, an arbitrary decision based on evidence in the record, or new evidence that was unavailable at the time of the investigation.
 Both the complainant and the respondent will be informed, in writing, of the outcome of the appeal.
+Appeal decisions are final.